daimh/daiker/README.md

 ```

 ## Advanced usage
-* allow outside to access SSH service on a virtual machine.
+* allow outside to access SSH service on a guest machine.
 [Video](https://youtu.be/lhzlTCWviHo)
 ```
 $ daiker run -T 22 test1.img
 ```
-* mount a directory on the physical host to the virtual machine
+* mount a directory on the host to the guest machine
 ```
 $ daiker run -M /tmp test1.img
-# #inside the virtual machine
+# #inside the guest machine
 # mount -t 9p daiker-0 /mnt
 ```
-* build a cluster of virtual machines that can talk to each other.
+* build a cluster of guest machines that can talk to each other.
 [Video](https://youtu.be/nuahSihAbno)
 ```
 $ daiker run -P test1.img
 $ daiker run -P test2.img
-# #inside virtual machine test1
+# #inside guest machine test1
 # ip l set eth1 up
 # ip a a 192.168.8.1/24 dev eth1
 # ping 192.168.8.2
-# #inside virtual machine test2
+# #inside guest machine test2
 # ip l set eth1 up
 # ip a a 192.168.8.2/24 dev eth1
 ```